pupilfirst/wd101-scripts/introduction/how-to-get-help/community-guideline-discord/README.md

 At the heart of our community lies Discord, a versatile and powerful platform that enhances your coding experience in numerous ways:

 1. **Real-time Communication**: Discord provides an interactive space for instant discussions, allowing you to seek help and share insights without delay.
-2. **Dedicated Channels**: Organized channels for specific topics, projects, and interests enable focused conversations and knowledge sharing.
+2. **Dedicated Channels**: Organized channels for specific topics, projects, and interests enable focused conversations & knowledge sharing.
 3. **Support**: A support pipeline of dedicated staff, who are available to answer and offer a helping hand for all your questions and queries related to the course.
 4. **Network**: A network for communication with all the students and alumni taking our courses from across the country.
 Opening gates to conversations related to your programming stories and problems/solutions you have faced during your learning experience and a network of other developers.